ual-cci/MSc-Coding-1/session1.md

 Waves don’t just have a phase.
 They also have _frequency_

-- how often they move up and down each second
+- This is how often they move up and down each second - measured in hertz (hz) (also called 'Cycles Per Second (cps)').
-- waves that oscillate more than around 20 times per second take on a quality of continuos sounds, and not separate pulses
+- Waves that oscillate more than around 20 times per second take on a quality of continuos sounds, and not separate pulses
 - Interestingly, the same is roughly true for images (fps)
 - Oscillations below 20hz are called “Low Frequency” (LFOs)